-The project is advertised locally and interested anglers targeting small sharks are invited to partake in the programme.
-In 2023, 2 anglers were trained to administer tags.
-Since the beginning of the programme, 95 anglers have been received small shark tagging training.
+The project is advertised locally and experienced anglers targeting small sharks are invited to partake in the programme.
+In 2024, 8 anglers were trained to administer tags.
+Since the beginning of the programme, 103 anglers have received small shark tagging training.

 All trained anglers were given a minimum landing size crib sheet, recording cards and tagging equipment (Appendix 1 and 2).
-Prior to tag application, the condition of each shark was visually assessed to ensure normal appearance and minimum landing size.
-Any injured or otherwise abnormally appearing sharks, or those below the minimum landing size, would have been rejected from the tagging pool.
-Next, information was recorded on the species, location, date, length, girth, sex and condition.
-The tagging equipment consisted of a micro gun with ten micro-tags for tagging smaller sharks.
-Tag equipment was replaced in small quantities when required, depending on angler's likelihood of being able to fish.
-One external tag with imprinted unique identification numbers was applied to each fish, which was recorded on the recording card.

-The micro-tags were inserted at a 45° angle, then the trigger was pushed to insert the tag.
-The needle was then removed, and the tag lightly tugged to set the dart.
-Following tagging, all sharks were released and monitored to ensure normal post capture behaviour.
-Currently, the data is stored with MWT.
+Prior to tag application, the condition of each shark is visually assessed to ensure normal appearance and minimum landing size.
+Any injured or otherwise abnormally appearing sharks, or those below the minimum landing size, are rejected from the tagging pool.
+Information is recorded on the species, location, date, length, girth, sex and condition.
+Tagging equipment consists of a micro gun, with ten micro-tags for tagging smaller sharks.
+Tag equipment is replaced in small quantities when required, depending on angler's likelihood of being able to fish.
+An external tag with imprinted unique identification numbers is applied to each fish, which is also recorded on the recording card.
+Anglers are able to email tagging information directly to the MWT.
+The micro-tags are inserted at a 45° angle, then the trigger pushed to insert the tag.
+The needle is removed, and the tag lightly tugged to set the dart.
+Following tagging, all sharks are released alive and monitored to ensure normal post capture behaviour.
+Currently, the data is stored with the MWT.
 Previously data had also been stored with the SSTP.
-Anglers are able to email tagging information directly to MWT.